aspose-total-cloud/aspose-total-cloud-docs/total/retire-aspose-cloud-api-v3/_index.md

 ---
-title: "Aspose Cloud Legacy API Retirement: Migration Guide & Deadlines"
+title: "Aspose Cloud Legacy API Retirement"
 type: docs
 description: Legacy Aspose Cloud APIs are retiring by 15 Nov.
 Learn which versions are affected and how to migrate to the latest API versions for uninterrupted service.
 url: /retire-aspose-cloud-api-v3/
 weight: 2
 ---
-### **Important Notice: Migration Required as Legacy Aspose Cloud Versions Are Retiring**
+### Important Notice: Migration Required as Legacy Aspose Cloud Versions Are Retiring

 As part of our continued efforts to improve the performance, security, and long-term maintainability of the Aspose Cloud platform, we are announcing the retirement of several older API versions.